vacu9708/Study-records/Web development/Web basics/readme.md

 APIs that obey the REST constraints are described as RESTful API.<br>
 Server side framework can be just about anything thanks to RESTful API that abstracts the implementation.
 ### REST constraints
-- **Stateless**: Any client state is not maintained.
+- **HTTP features**: REST APIs are built on top of HTTP, therefore they have the features of HTTP such as statelessness
-- **Self-descriptive**: RESTful APIs has to contain enough information that represents what it does.
+- **Self-descriptive**: RESTful APIs has to contain enough information that represents what it does
-- **Uniform interface**: RESTful APIs have a uniform interface that provides a standardized way for clients and servers to communicate.<br>
+- **Uniform interface**: RESTful APIs have a uniform interface that provides a standardized way for clients and servers to communicate.
 The uniform interface constraint includes several aspects, such as:<br>
   - **Resource identification**: APIs are identified by unique URIs.
   - **Resource manipulation**: HTTP methods that have a specific meaning (GET, POST, etc.) are used.